MalteJanz/ludtwig/README.md

 Files scanned: 1, Errors: 1, Warnings: 0
 Happy bug fixing ;)
 ```
+*The example template was changed with missing quotes

-### And if the parsing succeeds it checks the AST (abstract syntax tree) for mistakes / best practices
+### And if the parsing succeeds it checks the AST (abstract syntax tree) for mistakes / best practices*
 ```text
 Parsing files...